QuantEcon/lecture-python.myst/lectures/kalman_2.md

 ## An Innovations Representation

-We have all the objects in hand required to form an innovations represenation for the output process $\{y_t\}_{t=0}^T$ for a worker.
+We have all the objects in hand required to form an innovations representation for the output process $\{y_t\}_{t=0}^T$ for a worker.

 Let's code that up now.